U.S. Visas

 Alternate Documents: There are no alternate documents

-Comments: If one wishes to register the adopted child at the civil registrar’s office of the municipality in order to obtain a birth and adoption decree contact Afdeling Landelijke Taken van Publiekszaken per email lt@denhaag.nl.
-Complete court documents show completion of adoption process.
+Comments: If you need a birth certificate and adoption decree as part of your registration, contact Afdeling Landelijke Taken van Publiekszaken via email at lt@denhaag.nl.
+Provide complete court documents to show completion of the adoption process.

 Available

-Fees: Vary depending or administrative district municipality/ City Hall within the Netherlands
+Fees: Vary by administrative district municipality/ City Hall within the Netherlands

 Document Name: Identiteitskaart